 A treasure chest full of literary gems!

-—Naomi Hirahara, author, Hiroshima Boy and the Mas Arai mystery series
+—Naomi Hirahara, author, the Mas Arai mystery series

 Shizue Seigel. is a literary troublemaker, a canary in the coal mine of white supremacy, as it still dominates literature, as editors tacitly ignore writers of color, and as major white publishers continue to turn their backs on the fact that San Francisco and California are respectively white-minority city and state.
 You will be moved by this book chock full of seasoned writers of color and budding beginners of all ages.